AbazaSeif/btc-markets/README.md

 # BTC Market Data

-Simple PHP aggregator for Bitcoin market data from the btcmarkets.net Bitcoin exchange.
+Simple PHP aggregator for Bitcoin market data from the Australian [btcmarkets.net](https://btcmarkets.net/) Bitcoin exchange.

 # Why would I want this?
 This application can be used to collect market data for trend analysis or maybe you just want an easy way to find out current price of Bitcoin in AUD.

 # Application Setup:

-Create a MySQL database for the application to use ( don't worry about the tables RedBean will create these for us as needed )
+Create a MySQL database for the application to use ( don't worry about the tables RedBean will create these for you as needed )

 Change the database parameters to match your environment in config/config.ini